rgmyr/keras-texture/README.md

 # keras-texture

 Implementations of several `tf.keras` layers, model classes, and other utilities that are useful in constructing  and training models for texture recognition and fine-grained classification problems.

-It is a **work in progress**.
+~~It is a **work in progress**.~~ Actually, that's generous.
+I stopped developing this project awhile ago.
+I do intend to eventually come back and clean things up, but it will probably be most useful to you if you're willing to fork it and do a bit of hacking as necessary.
+Still, I hope it's a useful starting point and I will try to help with any sticking points if asked.

 Develop-mode installable with `pip install -e .` Root module of package is `texture`.